More about Cloud Migration Strategy

 Developing a Cloud Migration StrategyIn this section we’ll look at the three major steps that companies need to take as they develop a cloud adoption strategy and begin and carry out migrating their workloads and data to the cloud: planning, execution, and optimization.

-A cloud migration is when a company moves some or all of its data center capabilities into the cloud, usually to run on the cloud-based infrastructure provided by a cloud service provider such as AWS and Azure.
+A cloud migration is when a company moves some or all of its data center capabilities into the cloud, usually to run on the cloud-based infrastructure provided by a cloud service provider such as AWS, Google Cloud, or Azure.

 In this stage it is important to assess your environment and determine the factors that will govern the migration, such as critical application data, legacy data, and application interoperability.
 It is also necessary to determine your reliance on data: do you have data that needs to be resynced regularly, data compliance requirements to meet, or non-critical data that can possibly be migrated during the first few passes of the migration?

-Determining these things will help you charter a solid plan for the tools you’ll need during migration (such as using Azure AWS migration tools or using other methods), identifying which data needs to be migrated and when, if the data needs any scrubbing, the kind of destination volumes to use, and whether you’ll need encryption of the data both at rest and in transit.
+Determining these requirements will help you charter a solid plan for the tools you’ll need during migration, identifying which data needs to be migrated and when, if the data needs any scrubbing, the kind of destination volumes to use, and whether you’ll need encryption of the data both at rest and in transit.

 Once your environment has been assessed and a plan has been mapped out, it’s necessary to execute your migration.
 The main challenge here is how to carry out your migration with minimal disruption to normal operation, at the lowest cost, and over the shortest period of time.
 If your data becomes inaccessible to users during a migration, you risk impacting your business operations.
 The same is true as you continue to sync and update your systems after the initial migration takes place.
 Every workload element individually migrated should be proven to work in the new environment before migrating another element.
 You’ll also need to find a way to synchronize changes that are made to the source data while the migration is ongoing.
 Both AWS and Azure provide built-in tools that aid in AWS cloud migration and in Azure data migration, and later in this article we’ll see how NetApp users benefit from migrating with services and features that come with Cloud Volumes.